 This is a weekend project to keep your filaments safe & dry.
-It’s very easy to rebuild and adapt to your needs an available spare parts.
+It’s very easy to rebuild and adapt to your needs with (hopefully) available spare parts.

 Tag: 3D-printing rss